UNIVERSAL SERVICE FUND - SCHOOLS and LIBRARIES

 Applicant Eligibility

-Schools must meet the statutory definition of elementary and secondary schools found in the No Child Left Behind Act of 2001.
-Libraries must meet the statutory definition of library or library consortium found in the Library Services and Technology Act of 1996 and must be eligible for assistance from a state library administrative agency under that Act.
+Schools must meet the statutory definition of elementary and secondary schools as defined in 20 U.S.C. ?
+7801(18) and 20 U.S.C. ?
+7801(38).
+Libraries must meet the statutory definition of library or library consortium found in the Library Services and Technology Act (LSTA) under 20 U.S.C. ?
+9122, and must be eligible for assistance from a state library administrative agency under that Act.
+In 2021, the Commission modified its definition of library to include Tribal libraries, clarifying that Tribal libraries are eligible for E-Rate support.
 Schools and libraries may not operate as for-profit businesses.
 Schools with endowments exceeding $50,000,000 are also not eligible.

 Beneficiary Eligibility